LukasLichten/Datalink/README.md

 - if different game_id's are set, then all game_id's will be notified over the dbus
  - Including the default, if one or more config is unset/null
 - root_mount_point the first none Z value that is read is used, any missmatches will result in them being logged
- - Order Is NOT necesaarily alphabetic
+ - Order Is NOT necessarily alphabetic
  - Errors are only logged, but ignored

 To avoid conflict with other config files, it is best practice to set your config to a unique name,